conradfr/ProgRadio/tools/vagrant/puphpet/puppet/modules/composer/README.md

 #### Puppet Forge
 We recommend installing using the Puppet Forge as it automatically satisfies dependencies.

-    puppet module install --target-dir=/your/path/to/modules tPl0ch-composer
+    puppet module install --target-dir=/your/path/to/modules puphpet-composer

-#### Installation via git submodule
-You can also install as a git submodule and handle the dependencies manually.
-See the [Dependencies](#dependencies) section below.

-    git submodule add git://github.com/tPl0ch/puppet-composer.git modules/composer

 ## Dependencies